asyncjs/async-website/_posts/2023-04-06-ask-the-hybrid-brains-spring-2023.md

 ---
-title: "Ask the Hybrid Brains, Spring 2023"
+title: "Ask the Brains, Spring 2023"
 summary: "Our Ask the Brains event wherever you are"
 date: 2023-04-06T19:15:00
 meetup: https://www.meetup.com/async-web-tech-meetup/events/291967758/